Efficient classical simulation of cluster state quantum circuits with alternative inputs: Classical simulation algorithm based upon uniform disentangling growth rates

+Let us first review the algorithm of \cite{HN}, upon which our approach is based.
+The algorithm of \cite{HN} was built upon the notion of quantum separability in a gate model framework.
+We will adapt it to our situations, where we use generalised separability in the MBQC framework.
+We will only cover the technical details of \cite{HN} that we need, for a full description see \cite{HN}.

 Consider a quantum device consisting of $n$ quantum particles, initialised in a product state, undergoing a polynomial number of noisy quantum gates that do not generate any quantum entanglement, followed by local measurements of each particle.
 In \cite{HN} an efficient classical simulation method was proposed for such systems.
 Its output is a sample from a probability distribution that is within total variation distance $\epsilon$ of the probability distribution of the measurement outcomes, and it produces this output in time $O(poly(n)/\epsilon)$.
 We will combine the algorithm of \cite{HN} with the notion of cylinder separability to obtain a classically efficient simulation algorithm for the variants of cluster state computation that we consider in this paper.
 We remark that the term `{\it efficient}' in `{\it efficient classical simulation}' is used in a wide variety of ways in the literature (see \cite{Hakop} for a detailed discussion).
-Our classical algorithm inherits its performance from \cite{HN} and falls under the category of an `$\epsilon$-simulation' as defined by \cite{Hakop}.
+Our classical algorithm inherits its $O(poly(n)/\epsilon)$ runtime from \cite{HN} and falls under the category of an `$\epsilon$-simulation' as defined by \cite{Hakop}.

-Let us first summarise the algorithm of \cite{HN} to make the presentation more self contained.
-We will explain it in the context of qubits/cylinders, as the version we will need for qudit systems proceeds analogously (apart from one technical consideration which we defer to the paragraph following equation (\ref{generalcyl})).
+We will explain the algorithm of \cite{HN} in the context of qubits/cylinders, as the version we will need for qudit systems proceeds analogously (apart from one technical consideration which we defer to the paragraph following equation (\ref{generalcyl})).
 In \cite{HN} each input qubit is represented by its Bloch vector, stored to $l$ bits of precision.
 We will discuss how $l$ is chosen shortly, however for now we just treat it as a parameter.
 Suppose w.l.o.g. that the first gate in the circuit is $\mathcal{E}$, acting upon qubits $A$ and $B$.
 In the actual quantum circuit this corresponds to a transformation of the form:

 due to the fact that $\mathcal{E}$ preserves separability.
 The algorithm represents this through a {\it gate simulation step} which takes as inputs $l$ bit approximations of $\rho_A$ and $\rho_B$ and constructs (through a brute force search over candidate decompositions, possible by Carath\'{e}odory's theorem) an approximation to the decomposition on the right hand side of equation (\ref{gatestep}), in which the $p_i$ and the Bloch vectors of $\rho^i_A, \rho^i_B$ are represented to $l$ bit precision.
 The algorithm then samples $i$ from the approximate $p_i$s, and then updates Bloch vectors of qubits $A,B$ with the $l$ bit approximations to the Bloch vectors of $\rho^i_A, \rho^i_B$ for the value of $i$ returned from that sampling.
 Hence the state of the system after the first gate, as represented by the algorithm, remains a product of approximate Bloch vectors for each qubit.